DiggsAsura/krock/README.md

 Site should mainly focus around upcomig arrangements.

-Might need/want a small backend to add stuff to the program page, and/or general info page.
+Might need/want a small backend to let them add stuff to the program page by themselfs, and/or general info page.
+Ofc this could be done in Wordpress or whatnot, but I'll do it from scratch.

+For the backend, Python/Flask I guess.
+Then maybe later pivot to Rust and WASM which is more in line of where I want to go.
+HTML and CSS for the frontend.
+Try to avoid JavaScript if possible.